Creating and Using Symbol Moldings

 The rectangular solid is shown above in the red rectangle, where we have changed its Line Style color to be able to easily distinguish it.

-Note: You will need to have the Grid Snaps turned off in order to create a primitive box of this size.
-To turn off Grid snaps click Eidt> Snap Settings and remove the Checkmark next to Grid Snaps
+You will need to have the Grid Snaps turned off in order to create a primitive box of this size.
+To turn off Grid snaps, navigate to Edit> Snap Settings and remove the checkmark next to Grid Snaps.

-- Click on the rectangular solid to select and click the Open Object edit button to display its Specification dialog.
+- Click on the rectangular solid to select and click the Open Object edit button to display the 3D Box Specification dialog.

 In the image above, the selected solid has a Red material applied to it so it can be more easily seen compared to the molding profile which we converted into a solid.